XaF/qolsysgw/docs/qolsysgw-control-commands.md

 This control command is to ask Qolsys Gateway to disarm the given partition.
-In cases where Qolsys Gateway is to verify the code (`code_disarm_required` set to `true` and `ha_check_user_code` set to `false`), or if the panel disarm code was not provided in the configuration, the `code` field needs to be provided.
+In cases where Qolsys Gateway is to verify the code (`code_disarm_required` set to `true` and `ha_check_user_code` set to `false`), or if the `panel_user_code` was not provided in the configuration, the `code` field needs to be provided.
 It will either be used to check for the validity of the code, or sent directly to the panel, which can then either disarm or ignore the command, depending on the validity of the code.

 ```json
 {